Comparison of the AK-47 and M16: Bayonets

 Today, bayonets are rarely used in combat.
 However, both the AK-47 and M16 retain bayonet lugs and bayonets are still issued.
 Also, bayonets are still used for controlling prisoners and as a weapon of "last resort".
 In addition, some authorities have concluded that bayonets serve as useful training aids in building morale and increasing desired aggression in troops.

 The M16 is 44.25 inches (1124mm) long with an M7 bayonet attached.
-The M7 bayonet is based on earlier designs such as the M4, M5, & M6 bayonets, all of which are direct descendants of the M3 Fighting Knife and have spear-point blade with a half sharpened secondary edge.
+The M7 bayonet is based on earlier designs such as the M4, M5, & M6 bayonets, all of which are direct descendants of the M3 Fighting Knife and have spear-point blades with a half-sharpened secondary edge.
 The newer M9 bayonet has a clip-point blade with saw teeth along the spine, and can be used as a multi-purpose knife and wire-cutter when combined with its scabbard.
 The current USMC OKC-3S bayonet bears a resemblance to the Marines' iconic Ka-Bar fighting knife with serrations near the handle.

-The AK is 40.15 inches (1020mm) long with an AKM type bayonet attached.
+The AK is 40.15 inches (1020mm) long with an AKM-type bayonet attached.
 The AK-47 has an adequate but unremarkable bayonet.
 However, the AKM Type I bayonet (introduced in 1959) was a revolutionary design.
-It has a Bowie style (clip-point) blade with sawteeth along the spine, and can be used as a multi-purpose knife and wire-cutter when combined with its steel scabbard.
+It has a Bowie-style (clip-point) blade with sawteeth along the spine and can be used as a multi-purpose knife and wire cutter when combined with its steel scabbard.
 This design was copied by other nations and formed the basis of the US M9 bayonet.
 The AK-74 bayonet (introduced in 1983) represents a further refinement of the AKM bayonet.
 "It introduced a radical blade cross-section, that has a flat milled on one side near the edge and a corresponding flat milled on the opposite side near the false edge.
 The blade has a new spear point and an improved one-piece molded plastic grip making it a more effective fighting knife.
-It also has saw-teeth on the false edge and the usual hole for use as a wire-cutter.
-Some Chinese AK type rifles such as the Type 56 include an integral folding spike bayonet, similar to the SKS rifle.
+It also has saw teeth on the false edge and the usual hole for use as a wire cutter.
+Some Chinese AK-type rifles such as the Type 56 include an integral folding spike bayonet, similar to the SKS rifle.